A Brief Bonfire History

 As with many traditions in and around the New Orleans area, the lighting of the bonfires and the activities around this event have changed over time, but what remains is a visual marvel.
 Here are a few places and tips on how to see the bonfires:

-- St. James Parish is the most bountiful in terms of sheer number of bonfire, but the nearby communities of Gramercy, Lutcher, Vacherie, and Paulina also have upwards of a 100 bonfires of their own.
-Festival of the Bonfires in Lutcher Park December 8-10 will give you a taste of the bonfire specatacle before Christmas Eve.
+- St. James Parish is the most bountiful in terms of sheer number of bonfires, but the nearby communities of Gramercy, Lutcher, Vacherie, and Paulina also have upwards of a 100 bonfires of their own.
+Festival of the Bonfires in Lutcher Park on December 14, 15 and 16 will give you a taste of the bonfire spectacle before Christmas Eve.
 Help light the way for Papa Noel early at this festival of lights.

 - It’s possible to find parking within walking distance of the levees where the bonfires are lit, Gray Line Tours provides two excellent options—a four-hour Christmas Eve Bonfire Express, which focuses solely on viewing the bonfires, and the 6.5-hour Christmas Bonfire Adventure Tour, which provides passengers with an extensive tour of the San Francisco Plantation and a hearty Christmas dinner while you’re there.
 The tours start and end at the Gray Line Lighthouse on Toulouse Street right by the Mississippi River and the steamboat Natchez wharf.

-- If you’re wanting to stay closer to the city but still want to experience the spectacle, the Algiers Economic Development Foundation provides a bonfire across the river on a bend right opposite the French Quarter.
-The Canal Street-Algiers Point Ferry will take you directly across to a site adjacent to the bonfire.
+- If you’re wanting to stay closer to the city but still want to experience the spectacle, the Algiers Economic Development Foundation provides a bonfire across the river on the West Bank.
+The Canal Street-Algiers Point Ferry will take you directly across a site adjacent to the bonfire.
 For more information, check out the Algiers Bonfire website.